 In her groundbreaking book, Barbara Sher suggests that we „use all of our interests, passions, and hobbies to create life and career of our dreams„.
 Not one or two of them, but all of them.

-If you haven’t read it already, check out her book.
-It’s full of useful information on organizing your particular multi-sidedness.
+If you haven’t read it already, check out her book Refuse to Choose.
+It’s full of useful information on organizing your particular multifacetedness.

-And maybe you want to visit Barbara Sher’s facebook group Scanners and Renaissance Souls, where people like us are hanging out.
+(And maybe you want to visit Barbara Sher’s facebook group Scanners and Renaissance Souls, where people like us are hanging around.)

 Still struggling with your many interests?